Gabriel Bitar: International career

 Bitar is eligible to represent Canada, through birth, and Lebanon through descent, as both his parents are from the capital Beirut.

 Canada

 In September 2015, Bitar participated in an identification camp for the Canada national under-20 team.

 Lebanon

 In December 2022, Bitar accepted a call-up to the Lebanon national team for a friendly game against the United Arab Emirates (UAE).
 He made his debut on December 30 as a substitute in the match, in an eventual 1–0 defeat.

+In December 2023, Bitar was included in the Lebanese squad for the 2023 AFC Asian Cup.
+He made two appearances at the tournament.